-French and English have a long linguistic history and it is safe to say that English wouldn’t be the language it is today without its French influences over the past thousand years.
-Not only do countless English words have their origin in French (and therefore Latin), but English uses French sayings with a much higher frequency than sayings from any other language.
+French and English have a long and interwoven linguistic history.
+English wouldn’t be the language it is today without its French influences over the past thousand years.
+Not only do countless English words have their origin in French, but English also uses French sayings with a much higher frequency than sayings from other languages.
 But did you know that there are French phrases in English the French wouldn’t understand?

-As one might expect, over a long period of time and with a large percentage of English speakers unable to speak French, those phrases have taken on a life of their own over the years.
-While some of the words and phrases have remained the same (chic, genre, bon appetit), others have continued changing so that a native French speaker would not recognise the outcome and intended meaning.
+As one might expect, over a long period of time, those phrases have taken on a life of their own.
+While some of the words and phrases have remained the same (chic, genre, bon appetit), others have continued changing.
+Some have changed so much that a native French speaker would not recognise the outcome and intended meaning.
 Here are a few examples of French phrases in English the French wouldn’t understand:

-- double entendre – In English, when we want to hint at or allude to something and do not use the word ‘innuendo’, the phrase double entendre is sometimes used.
-Often, this is used when a sentence has a normal meaning and an additional risqué (look, another French word) meaning.
-While both double (Engl: double) and entendre (Engl: to understand) are French words in use today, the combination would make no sense to a French speaker.
-The phrase(s) used today in French is double entente (Engl: double understanding) or double sens (double meaning) but double entendre would not be understood if you were to tell a risqué joke in Paris.
+- double entendre – In English, when we want to hint at something, we sometimes say double entendre.
+Often, you see this when a sentence has a normal meaning and an additional risqué (look, another French word) meaning.
+While both double (Engl: double) and entendre (Engl: to understand) are French words in use today, together they make no sense in French.
+The phrases in French are double entente (Engl: double understanding) or double sens (double meaning).
+Double entendre is out of place when telling a risqué joke in Paris.

-- En suite – When checking into a hotel or buying a new home, you may be offered an en suite bathroom (sometimes just referred to just as the en suite, which includes the toilet, sink and bathing facility of a shower, bath, a combination of the two or both separately.
-The bedroom may be called an ‘en suite bedroom’, meaning it has a bathroom attached), meaning that the entrance to said room is through the bedroom to which it is attached.
-This comes from the same phrase in French meaning ‘in sequence/agreement/harmony’, but it would never be used to describe a bathroom that is accessed through the bedroom.
+- En suite – When checking into a hotel or buying a new home, you may be offered an en suite bathroom.
+Sometimes you hear it as en suite, which includes the toilet, sink and bathing facility of a shower, bath, a combination of the two or both separately.
+The bedroom may be an ‘en suite bedroom’, meaning it has a bathroom attached.
+In other words, the entrance to that room is through the bedroom, so it is “attached”.
+This comes from the same phrase in French meaning ‘in sequence/agreement/harmony’.
+However, in France, it would never describe a bathroom that is accessed through the bedroom.

-- Décolletage – This word comes to English from the world of fashion and refers in English to a low neckline on a woman’s dress.
-This word originally comes from the French verb décolleter (Engl: to expose the neck) and was made into a noun in English using the -age ending, which also comes from French.
+- Décolletage – This word comes to English from the world of fashion.
+It refers in English to a low neckline on a woman’s dress.
+This word originally comes from the French verb décolleter (Engl: to expose the neck).
+It turned into a noun in English using the -age ending, which also comes from French.
 When used in the fashion world, it still refers to the neckline.
-When someone not connected with the fashion world decides to use this word (admittedly, this is somewhat of a rarity), it is used to refer to a woman’s bosom, especially when it is on display, as is the case when wearing a low neckline.
+When someone not connected with the fashion world decides to use this word, it refers to a woman’s bosom.
+This is especially true when it is on display, as is the case when wearing a low neckline.

 - Léger de main (legerdemain) – Literally meaning ‘light of hand’ but meaning ‘sleight of hand’, this phrase refers to deception, conjuring and magic tricks that are performed on stages in front of audiences that fool them into believing in magic.
-In French, this phrase simply does not exist, so do not describe the father of conjuring, French magician Robert-Houdin as a legerdemain.
+In French, this phrase simply does not exist.
+In other words, the father of conjuring, French magician Robert-Houdin, is not a legerdemain.

 - Dossier – In English, a dossier is a file that contains information about a person.
 For example, the police have dossiers on suspects in cases.
 However, in French used today, it is the general term for any kind of file, including computer files.